roshansamuel/saras/README.md

 ## Testing SARAS

+``SARAS`` offers an automated testing process to validate the solver after installation.
-The Bash shell script ``testSaras.sh``, found in the ``tests/`` folder can be executed to test the solver post-installation.
+The relevant test scripts can be found in the ``tests/`` folder of the solver.
-The script compiles Saras, and runs it with a pre-defined set of parameters.
+Executing the Bash shell script ``testSaras.sh``, will compile ``SARAS``, and run it with a pre-defined set of parameters.
-The parameters file necessary to test the solver with benchmark results of Ghia et al for the lid-driven cavity (LDC) problem can be found in the ``input/`` folder of ``tests/ldcTest/``.
+We use the benchmark results on 2D lid-driven cavity (LDC) performed by Ghia et al (1982) to validate ``SARAS``.
+The test can be executed by running the following command within the ``tests/`` folder.

+`bash testSaras.sh``

-The test run uses 4 cores and takes about 12 minutes to complete on a desktop workstation.
+The test uses 4 cores and takes about 12 minutes to complete on an Intel workstation.
-At the end of the test, the result file output by the solver in the ``ldcTest/output/`` directory is read by a Python script.
-The script plots the velocity profiles calculated by Saras and compares the data with the results from Ghia et al.
+At the end of the test, the Python script ``validate_ldc.py``, found in ``tests/ldcTest/`` reads the output from ``SARAS``, and plots the velocity profiles along with the data from Ghia et al's result.

-The following Python modules are necessary for the test to run:
+The following Python modules are necessary for the Python test script to execute successfully

 * numpy
 * matplotlib
 * h5py
 * yaml

-At the end of the test, the plot is written into a ``test.png`` file for the user to verify.
+At the end of the test, a plot of the x and y velocity profiles is drawn into a ``test.png`` file for the user to verify.
+A measure of the deviation of the results from the expected values is also calculated and the test is deemed passed if this deviation is within the set tolerance.

+## License

+``SARAS`` is an open-source package made available under the New BSD License.

 ## References